-At my first pre-trip meeting, I found out that conference, which was for the North African team, would be held at a resort on the beach in Dubai.
-Yeah, OK, maybe God knew what He was doing.
+At my first pre-trip meeting, I found out the conference, which was for the North African team, would be held at a resort on the beach in Dubai.
+Yeah, OK, maybe God knew what he was doing.

 And I received an even better gift than all that: I met my husband.
 He had just joined our church, and he knew our trip leaders; in fact, he had been a mid-term missionary with them in the Horn of Africa.
 I introduced myself to him on the day we left for the trip, and then I became friends with his team.
 Two months later, we would be dating; eighteen months later, we would be married.
 In the truest of ironies that only God could pull off, I MARRIED ONE OF THOSE PEOPLE.